sethcottle/tabcloser/README.md

 Download the latest relase and unzip it.
 Then navigate to `edge://extensions/` and enable "Developer mode" in the left sidebar, it's near the bottom.
 Upload the extension manually by pressing "Load unpacked" and selecting the unzipped TabCloser folder.

 ## Support the Addon

-You can support me by buying me a coffee! 🙂

 [![Buy Me A Coffee](https://cdn.cottle.cloud/tabcloser/buymeacoffee.svg)](https://buymeacoffee.com/seth)